 During the process of freezing, heat is taken out from this substance.
 For example- When water is cooled it changes into ice.
 We can easily lower the temperature of the water by placing it into the refrigerator compartment.
-Water turns into ice because energy has been extracted from it which was a reason of being liquid.
+Water turns into ice because energy has been extracted from it which was a reason for being liquid.
 So that is why Freezing is an exothermic process.

 You must remember that freezing is the reverse of melting.
-When water freezes to become ice when there is a change from a liquid state to a solid-state.
+When water freezes to become ice when there is a change from a liquid state to a solid state.

 Melting and freezing point of Water

 You also so bear in mind, the freezing point of a liquid is the same as the melting point of its solid form.
 When water is at zero degrees Celsius, it is the initial state when water starts to turn into ice.
-As the temperature becomes lower it will achieve a solid state.
+As the temperature becomes lower it will achieve a solid-state.